GaryRCondon/ServiceNowAppLocalization/guidebook.md

 ## Section 4: Translate a Portal Widget

+### Section Goal:
+Here, we are going to take what we learned from the previous section and apply it to the process of managing the translations for a service Portal widget.
+We'll take a look at some of the sample widgets included out of the box in a ServiceNow instance, and show you how to manage translations for user-facing translatable elements.

 Following on from the translation of the custom UI page, let's take a look at the changes involved in translating a Service Portal Widget.
 1. Go to [Service Portal Configuration], [Widget Editor], Select the [Hello World 1] widget.
 1. Preview the widget – Switch your locale to French ([Profile] [Language] [Refresh])